-So much so that according to the TIOBE Index for April 2019, Java is the number one programming language.
+So much so that according to the TIOBE Index for June 2022, Java is among the top 3 programming languages.
 In fact, Java is used in almost every company, whether they be small companies or big tech giant companies like Google, Amazon, etc. So, becoming a Java Developer in today’s world can enhance your career very well!
 And that is why I am going to share the points on becoming a successful Java Developer:

 1. Master the Core Java SE

 First, start with Core Java(Java SE) and master it as much as possible.
-You should know and understand basic concepts like loops, arrays, operators and many more.
-Also, Java SE has a range of general-purpose API’s like java.lang, java.io, java.math, etc. and you should have a basic knowledge of them at least.
-You should also start learning OOP’s concepts as they are well known in Java.
+You should know and understand basic concepts like loops, arrays, operators, and many more.
+Also, Java SE has a range of general-purpose APIs like java.lang, java.io, java.math, etc. and you should have a basic knowledge of them at least.
+You should also start learning OOP concepts as they are well known in Java.

 2. Keep Practising Java